 The Costume Detective: How to Date Old Photographs by the Costume www.fashion-era.com/Dating_Costume_History_Pictures/index.htm

 Digital Sample Book www.digitalsamplebook.com/home.htm

-Staff in the photo archives process photo orders, process and accession new collections, and manage the general organization and operation of the photo archives office.
+Staff process photo orders, process, and accession new collections, and manage the general organization and operation of the office.
 We also conduct photo-related research for patrons.
-Upon request staff members present programs detailing how the OHS collects, preserves and shares photograph collections.
-If you are interested in inviting a speaker to visit your group, email Rachel Mosman at email@example.com.
+Upon request, staff members present programs detailing how the OHS collects, preserves, and shares photography collections.
+If you are interested in inviting a speaker to visit your group, email Rachel Mosman at firstname.lastname@example.org.